-OSU-Tulsa students, faculty and staff as well as Langston-Tulsa Nursing students, faculty and staff.
+OSU-Tulsa students, faculty and staff and Langston-Tulsa Nursing students may use Interlibrary Loan.
 You must have a valid O-KEY or LionKey email address and password to access the system.
 Community Borrowers and other members of the public DO NOT have interlibrary loan privileges.

-Most anything that any library would lend: books, copies of journal articles, some DVDs and videos (although not always).
+Most anything that any library would lend: books, copies of journal articles, some DVDs and videos.

 First you must register with the ILLIAD interlibrary loan system.
 You may access it via the OSU-Tulsa website.
 Be sure you are on the OSU-Tulsa ILLIAD before you register!
 If you are on the OSU-Stillwater ILLIAD please notify OSU-Tulsa Interlibrary Loan.